 Interested in running in an AMS election or having your club or community group establish a fee through referendum?
 Check out this Elections for all the information you need!

 AMS members can vote and run for the positions of AMS Executive (a team of three – consisting of a candidate for President, VP Operations and VP University Affairs), the University Rector, or Undergraduate Trustee!
 Members also have the opportunity to vote in Faculty Society elections as well.

 AMS Elections also facilitates the Referendum process with the establishment of student fees for different clubs and campus groups, as well as the Triennial Review process to extend the fees that appear on SOLUS.
 There are two periods during which the referendum occurs: November and February.

 Elections and Referenda are a great way to get involved and guide the direction of your student government.
 Whether you want to run for a position or cast a vote, every AMS student has the right to participate and the ability to make a difference.
-You will see a ballot arrive in your mailbox first in late October, and then late January!
+You will see a ballot arrive in your mailbox in late November and then February!

-The elections for AMS President, VP Operations or VP University Affairs will be taking place in January/February 2023.
-Regular referendums happen in October and January/February.
+The elections for AMS Executive and University Rector will be taking place in February 2024.
+Regular referendums happen in November and February.